-If you would like to get a sense of Tokyo as a local, then you need to immerse yourself into the local culture.
-We have included the top 5 cultural experiences you can try from Japanese traditions to modern day life in the heart of Tokyo.
+If you want to get a sense of Tokyo as a local, you need to immerse yourself into the local culture.
+We’ve highlighted our top 5 cultural experiences in Tokyo, from Japanese traditions to modern day life.

 1. Traditional Tea Ceremony